TheSeaweedMonster/SeraphAsm/README.md

 ```

 It's important to note that there is a syntax to follow<br>
-when using seraph assembler, otherwise bytecode will fail to generate.<br>
+when using Seraph assembler, otherwise bytecode will fail to generate.<br>
 For example, hex numbers must be specified as hex by adding <br>
 an 'h' at the end.
 Ex: 0Ch, 0FF03380h, ...<br>
+More about format to be explained later<br>

 Notice we use a "ByteStream" class, which is really<br>
 just a basic byte-vector container, that offers a lot of<br>